codeselfstudy/codeselfstudy_wiki/src/guides/docker.md

 $ docker container ps
 ```

+The built-in help is good -- just type `docker container` to see the options for that sub-command.

-You can download premade Docker images with the `docker pull` command, but for the Code Self Study website, it creates custom images with Dockerfiles.
+You can download pre-made Docker images with the `docker pull` command, but the Code Self Study website creates custom images by using Docker Compose and Dockerfiles.
 If you look inside the `Dockerfile.dev` files in the project, you can see the commands that are run.

 For example, the `Dockerfile.dev` file for the Express.js server looks something like this: